-5.2.1.4 Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (USDOT Order 5610.2(a))
+5.2.1.4 Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (USDOT Order 5610.2C)

-To implement USEO 12898, the USDOT relies on USDOT Order 5610.2(a), which applies to actions undertaken by USDOT operating administrations, including FRA.
+To implement USEO 12898, the USDOT relies on USDOT Order 5610.2C issued on May 14, 2021 (USDOT 2021), which replaced USDOT Order 5610.2B issued on November 18, 2020, which replaced the prior USDOT Order 5610.2(a) from May 2012.
+USDOT Order 5610.2C applies to actions undertaken by USDOT operating administrations, including FRA.
 The USDOT Order affirms the importance of considering environmental justice principles as part of early planning activities in order to avoid disproportionately high and adverse effects.
 The Order states that USDOT will not carry out any programs, policies, or activities that will have a disproportionately high and adverse effects on minority populations or low-income populations unless "further mitigation measures or alternatives that would avoid or reduce the disproportionately high and adverse effect are not practicable."
+The Order also states that "[i]n making determinations regarding disproportionately high and adverse effects on minority and low-income populations, mitigation and enhancement measures that will be implemented and all offsetting benefits to the affected minority and low-income populations may be taken into account, as well as the design, comparative impacts, and the relevant number of similar existing system elements in non-minority and non-low-income areas."